-Canadian University Dubai students unveil Dome of Inclusion during Dubai Design Week
+Canadian University Dubai Students Unveil Dome Of Inclusion During Dubai Design Week

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- The Loop) Collaboration with Dubai Holding Entertainment and ImInclusive to champion equality
+(MENAFN- Mid-East Info) Collaboration with Dubai Holding Entertainment and ImInclusive to champion equality

-For the second consecutive year, Canadian University Dubai (CUD) has joined forces with Dubai Holding Entertainment (DHE) and ImInclusive to champion equality and accessibility through the power of design.
-The collaborative installation, known as the Dome of Inclusion, was officially presented at Dubai Design Week, where Her Highness Sheikha Latifa bint Mohammed bin Rashid Al Maktoum, Chairperson of Dubai Culture & Arts Authority, visited the installation as part of the event’s opening ceremony.

-Developed as a space where creativity, design, and accessibility converge, the Dome of Inclusion is composed of interlocking hexagons and pentagons that symbolize unity through diversity.
-The hexagons represent six guiding principles of collaboration, creativity, inclusion, empowerment, innovation, and unity, reflecting the shared vision of the partners to embed these values into every aspect of the project.
-The pentagons signify the five key areas of disability considered in the design: physical, sensory, neurodiversity, intellectual, and psychosocial.

 Legal Disclaimer: